 After successfully gaining popularity as quality athletic shoes, brothers Rudolf and Adolf Dassler had a falling out and separated ways.
 Adolf continued on with Adidas, while Rudolf started his own company.

-Rudolf initially calling the company Ruda, mimicking Adidas, then later on Puma.
+Rudolf initially called the company Ruda, mimicking Adidas, then later on PUMA.

-Riding the bandwagon of incorporating revolutionary technologies in running shoes, Puma released the Puma CELL technology.
-This technology is created from blow-molded polyurethane elastomer (TPU) that is configured in hexagonal cells.
+Riding the bandwagon of incorporating revolutionary technologies in running shoes, PUMA released the PUMA CELL technology.
+This technology is created from a blow-molded polyurethane elastomer (TPU) that is configured in hexagonal cells.
 Putting these cells allowed for engineer cushioning and stability for runners.

-- Insoles are lined with textile for a softer feel on foot.
+- Insoles are lined with textiles for a softer feel on the foot.